 Simply put: hiring is personal.
 We take a personal approach to hiring by actively engaging candidates in a way that truly allows us to get to know them.
 We pride ourselves on our process, but ultimately, the focus is on the people.
 We tailor our conversations around getting to know individuals, their work ethic, ideas, experiences, mindset, education, etc. Other staff augmentation companies tend to rely solely on their technology to vet large quantities of developers at once, but we don’t think there’s a genuine replacement for the intelligent human interaction we can provide from start to finish.

-As I mentioned before, one of the most significant shortcomings of many developer vetting processes is that the code challenges given do not in any way cause candidates to exhibit skills that they’d need to possess when being faced with a real-world problem.
-Developed by G2i’s experienced engineers who know code in and out (such as Tejas Kumar), G2i’s code challenges and technical interviews are designed to help get a real look at a developer’s capabilities and how they’d handle real-world challenges they’ll be faced with after they’re hired.
+As I mentioned before, one of the most significant shortcomings of many developer vetting processes is that the code challenges given do not in any way cause candidates to exhibit skills that they’d need to possess when faced with a real-world problem.
+Developed by G2i’s experienced engineers who know code in and out, G2i’s technical interviews are designed to help get a real look not just at a developer's coding skills, but also serves as an opportunity to challenge their approach and rationale when solving challenges in real time.